vishalr22/Python/README.md

 Python also allows you to rename imported modules using the as keyword.
 - import math as m <br> result = m.sqrt(9)

-The <b>dir</b> function: Python has a built-in function called dir that you can use to view the names of all the functions and variables defined in a module.
+<b>dir</b> function: Python has a built-in function called dir that you can use to view the names of all the functions and variables defined in a module.
 - import math <br> print(dir(math))

 # Python Comments